marxin/texi2rst-generated/sphinx/cpp/header-files/wrapper-headers.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: wrapper headers, overriding a header file, #include_next

 .. _wrapper-headers:

-.. index:: wrapper headers

-.. index:: overriding a header file

-.. index:: #include_next

 Wrapper Headers
 ***************